porterbmoody/balmingilead/content/posts/The Restored Gospel of Jesus Christ.md

 > 2 For God doth not walk in crooked paths, neither doth he turn to the right hand nor to the left, neither doth he vary from that which he hath said, therefore his paths are straight, and his course is one eternal round.

 So Joseph Smith began to search for answers.
 He went into a grove of trees to pray.
-The young boy of only 14 years old soon had a marvelous revelation.
 On that beautiful Spring morning, a pillar of light descendent over his head and 2 personages appeared.
 Heavenly Father and Jesus Christ appeared and said,

 > "Joseph, my son, thy sins are forgiven thee.
 Go thy way, walk in my statutes, and keep my commandments.
 Behold, I am the Lord of glory.
 I was crucified for the world, that all those who believe on my name may have eternal life.
 Behold, the world lieth in sin at this time, and none doeth good, no, not one.
 They have turned aside from the gospel and keep not my commandments.
 They draw near to me with their lips while their hearts are far from me.
 And mine anger is kindling against the inhabitants of the earth, to visit them according to their ungodliness and to bring to pass that which hath been spoken by the mouth of the prophets and apostles.
 Behold and lo, I come quickly, as it is written of me, in the cloud, clothed in the glory of my Father."